hcoles/pitest-site/pages/aggregating_tests_across_modules.markdown

 ### Aggregating the Reports

 Then you will create another module for your report aggregation.
-In the POM file for this module you will include the use of the `report-aggregate` goal.
+In the POM file for this module, you will include the use of the `report-aggregate` goal.
 This module will also require you to list your individual report modules as dependencies.

 ```xml
 ...